 Study Question 1: What percentage of students across the education systems participating in the PISA 2012 financial literacy assessments had bank accounts and prepaid debit cards?

-The first study question provides a descriptive picture of the extent to which 15-year-old students in the education systems participating in the PISA 2012 financial literacy assessment have basic personal banking products.
-On average across the education systems, 17 percent of students had both a bank account and a prepaid debit card, 31 percent had a bank account only, and 38 percent had neither a bank account nor a prepaid debit card (see figure 1).
+The first study question provides a descriptive picture of the extent to which 15-year-old students in the education systems participating in the PISA 2012 financial literacy assessment have basic personal banking products, as reported by the students .
+On average across the participating OECD education systems, 17 percent of students had both a bank account and a prepaid debit card, 31 percent had a bank account only, and 38 percent had neither a bank account nor a prepaid debit card (see figure 1).

 Individual education systems, however, varied in 15-year-olds students’ possession of personal banking products.
 Across education systems, the percentage of students who had both a bank account and a prepaid debit card ranged from 4 percent in Colombia to 27 percent in the Czech Republic.
 In the United States, 12 percent of 15-year-old students had both types of personal banking products.